SepehrFakoori/instagram_flutter_application/README.md

 # Features

-List the key features and functionalities of your project:
+List the key features and functionalities of the project:

 - Bottom Navigation